Healthy Homes Assessment Wainuiomata

 What We Do

-As building inspectors, we deal with all the elements of expert house Inspections.
-We are there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we are experts in all aspects involved in professional house Inspections.
+We’re there to make sure you make the right choice when it comes to buying your next home.

-We specialise in a range of solutions to ensure that you are completely informed of the condition of any property you may be thinking of buying or selling in addition to other services.
+We are specialised in a range of services to make sure that you are fully updated on the condition of any property you might be looking to purchase or sell and also other services.

-We don’t just cooperate with you, we also have big clients like local councils, banks, and insurance companies.
-They clearly appreciate our reassurance provided, thanks to the information that we provide in our reports of building inspections.
+We don’t just collaborate with you, but we also have important clients such as local councils, banks, and insurance firms.
+Evidently , they like their peace of mind provided, because of the information contained provided in our building inspection reports.

-We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your reports, you can actually see any issues found.
-Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.
+With our systematic method of conducting your home inspection and the latest software technology which includes digital photos in the reports, you can actually see any issues that could be found.
+Thanks to our comprehensive report, it is easy to understand why we receive so many clients who recommend our service to family members and friends.

 Get in Touch - Get Peace of Mind